 Almost all beer and wine products in Australia (and worldwide) have barcodes on their labels.
-Barcodes are required so that retailers can easily keep track of their inventory, and to simplify the sales process.
-We have been selling barcodes to customers in Australia and worldwide for many years, and many of our customers are Breweries, beer distributors, and companies that specialise in various beer products.
+Barcodes are required so that retailers can easily keep track of their inventory and simplify the sales process.
+We have been selling barcodes to customers in Australia and worldwide for many years.
+Many of our customers are Breweries, beer distributors, and companies that specialise in various beer products.

-Barcodes for beer products can be purchased below – if you purchase “Barcode Packages” below you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including beer), in Australia and worldwide.
-For more information about barcodes for beer please see the FAQ’s at the bottom of this page.
+Barcodes for beer products can be purchased below.
+If you purchase “Barcode Packages” below, you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including beer) in Australia and worldwide.
+For more information about barcodes for beer, please see the FAQ at the bottom of this page.

 EAN-13 Retail Barcode Packages

 Instant email delivery

 If you buy an EAN-13 barcode package from us below, you will receive: